fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 Click [here](http://jsfiddle.net/fusioncharts/c854fvpj/) to edit the above diagram.

-In the above chart, you can see that all nodes, except the one whose color has been set locally, are of the same color.
+In the above chart, you can see that all nodes are of same color, except China's color which has been set locally.

 #### Set Node Transparency